reisir/settings/README.md

     - [ ] Make it work first
 - [ ] Better (custom ?) colour picker that can handle alpha
 - [ ] Another way to select file other than Drag & Drop
+- [x] Fix file needing to be in @Resources or its subdirectory to generate properly
+- [x] Get rid of the internal settings skin, not needed
-- [ ] Separate generator tabs into their own skins?
+- [x] Separate generator tabs into their own skins?
 Make Settings into a suite just for building settings skins?
+- [x] Redo the Settings generator skins separate from the generated skins styles etc
 - [x] Check if containers can be taller than their contents without affecting flow
   - It affects flow
 - [x] LeftMouseUpAction override instead of using info variables